emberjs/website/source/blog/2018-11-30-the-emberjs-times-issue-75.md

 Be kind,

-the crowd and the Learning Team
+Amy Lam and the Learning Team